 New Year Resolution

 Learning a language not only connects you to a new culture and new people but gives you a new perspective of the world, or at least a unique perspective of the country whose language you are learning.
-German Language Coach provides German language courses London based from levels A1 to C2 and has helped vast numbers of […]
+Learning German in London German Language Coach provides German language courses in London based on levels A1 to C2 and […]

-With offices returning to almost normality in London, face-to-face German language lessons are back on the agenda for many businesses.
-We have all spent the last 19 months online, our eyes watery and kaputt, with patience wearing thin.
-Why would you not want face-to-face language training with a German tutor delivering lessons at your office? […]
+With offices returning to almost normality in London, in-person German language lessons are back on the agenda for many businesses.
+We have all spent the last 19 months online, our eyes watery and kaput, with patience wearing thin.
+Why would you not want in-person language training with a German tutor delivering lessons at your office? […]

 Why learn German online

-Learning German is very fulfilling, opens horizons and a new world with an entirely different culture.
-German is the most spoken language in Europe with over 110 million native speakers in many countries.
-British citizens wanting to move to Germany or Austria post-Brexit are now required to speak German when settling there for work or […]
+Learning German is very fulfilling; it opens horizons and a new world with an entirely different culture.
+German is the most spoken language in Europe, with over 110 million native speakers in many countries.
+British citizens wanting to move to Germany or Austria post-Brexit are now required to speak German when settling for work or […]

 Wer hat das Fußballspiel erfunden?